FidoNet: Nets and nodes

 Growth continued to accelerate, and by the spring of 1985, the system was already reaching its limit of 250 nodes.
 In addition to the limits on the growth of what was clearly a popular system, nodelist maintenance continued to grow more and more time-consuming.

-It was also realized that Fido systems were generally clustered – of the 15 systems running by the start of June 1984, 5 of them were in St. Louis.
+It was also realized that Fido systems were generally clustered – of the fifteen systems running by the start of June 1984, five of them were in St. Louis.
 A user on Jennings's system in San Francisco that addressed emails to different systems in St. Louis would cause calls to be made to each of those BBSes in turn.
-In the United States, local calls were normally free, and in most other countries were charged at a low rate.
+In the United States, local calls were normally free, and in most other countries were charged at a lower rate.
 Additionally, the initial call setup, generally the first minute of the call, was normally billed at a higher rate than continuing an existing connection.
 Therefore, it would be less expensive to deliver all the messages from all the users in San Francisco to all of the users in St. Louis in a single call.
 Packets were generally small enough to be delivered within a minute or two, so delivering all the messages in a single call could greatly reduce costs by avoiding multiple first-minute charges.
 Once delivered, the packet would be broken out into separate packets for local systems, and delivered using multiple local free calls.

 The team settled on the concept of adding a new network number patterned on the idea of area codes.
 A complete network address would now consist of the network and node number pair, which would be written with a slash between them.
-All mail travelling between networks would first be sent to their local network host, someone who volunteered to pay for any long distance charges.
+All mail travelling between networks would first be sent to their local network host, someone who volunteered to pay for any long-distance charges.
 That single site would collect up all the netmail from all of the systems in their network, then re-package it into single packets destined to each network.
 They would then call any required network admin sites and deliver the packet to them.
 That site would then process the mail as normal, although all of the messages in the packet would be guaranteed to be local calls.